This article covers VB.NET Strings.

 This example is pretty self explanatory.

-This marks the end of the VB.NET Strings Article.
+This marks the end of the VB.NET Strings Tutorial.
 Any suggestions or contributions for CodersLegacy are more than welcome.
-Any questions can be directed to the comments section below.
+Any questions about the tutorial content can be directed to the comments section below.